Port of Amsterdam

-Find British Isles & Western Europe
+Find a Cruise to the British Isles & Western Europe

 Amsterdam is small enough that much of the city can be covered on foot, allowing visitors to savor sights such as the charming no-two-alike gables atop the houses, houseboats bedecked with potted greenery and masses of blooms in the colorful, floating flower market.
-Shops offering antiques or avant-garde art beckon everywhere.
+Shops offering antiques and avant-garde art beckon everywhere.
 Outdoor markets, selling everything from postage stamps and parakeets to "junk-tiques," are another intriguing facet of the city.

 With so much to see and do, Amsterdam makes for a rewarding stay before or after cruising.